 intervention behavioural programme, talking tools and behaviour strategies.

 Examples of diagnoses we cannot work with would include Autistic Spectrum

-Any queries about STEP eligibility or to find out more about it, please contact Jessica Easton or Tarnia Mason.
+To find out more please contact Jessica Easton or Tarnia Mason.